bruceravel/demeter/documentation/Artemis/startup/index.rst

    :target: ../_images/startup.png
    :width: 100%

+   The program, as it appears upon starting.
+The :quoted:`main window` is the one accross the top of the screen.
+The :quoted:`Plot window` is the skinny one on the left side.

 Everything will certainly look a little different on your computer.
 This and all other screenshots in this document were taken on an Ubuntu Linux